dlebansais/Custom-Controls-Library/README.md

+# Download
+Latest version of all files can be downloaded from /Release/x64, except the busy indicator (see below).

 # Custom Controls Library
 A set of miscellaneous WPF custom controls

 ## Busy Indicator
 A simple control to indicate that the application is busy.
+This .xaml and .cs are intended to be copied directly in the target solution.

 ## Dialog Validation
 See [the doc](/doc/DialogValidation.pdf).